ColsonXu/FAHView/docs/README.md

 * Dynamic coding ensuring cross-system compatibility.
 * Combining the two files into one.
 * Exceptions Handling.
-* Compile and package into proper command.:package:
+* Compile and package into proper command.

 <br>